exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

-## Basepair Metrics{#sec:basepair-metrics}
+## New Basepair Parameters{#sec:basepair-metrics}

 The objective of this work is to find and compare decent measures of basepairing, so we shall finally specify what we are looking for.
-The main qualities of the metrics are:
+The main qualities of the desired parameters are:

 * Interpretability — can we easily tell what the number means, can we easily guess the number by looking at the 3D structure?
-* Simplicity — the ideal metric is easy to define and calculate algorithmically.
+* Simplicity — the ideal parameter is easy to define and calculate algorithmically.
 * Stability — it should have low variance for good quality basepairs.
 * Universality — it should have similar value or similar variance on different basepair types.
-* Independence — it is advantageous, if the metric is empirically independent on the other metrics we want to use.
+* Independence — it is advantageous, if the distribution is empirically independent on the other parameters we want to use.

 <!-- We need to define basepairs in such a way, that humans can easily understand the results of computer calculations. -->

 It is important that humans can easily understand why the computer did or didn't assign a specific basepair, either for debugging the software or potentially for refining the molecular structures.
-Thus, we want the metrics to be reasonably simple and interpretable.
+Thus, we want the parameters to be reasonably simple and interpretable.

-In order to be useful, the metric must have a sharp enough distribution to help in identifying the specific basepair class.
+In order to be useful, each parameter must have a sharp enough distribution to help in identifying the specific basepair class.
 In @fig:cWH-G-G-yaw-hbond, we show that the **yaw** angle performs relatively well on the **cWH G-G** class, while the H-bond length has a relatively long tail where it is quickly amassing false positives.
 For similar reasons, we entirely ruled out using ZXZ Euler angles in @sec:basepair-metrics-ypr, because the values span the entire range of $-180° \cdots +180°$.